 MEDICAL TREATMENT AND PARTICIPATION RELEASES

-Any player who receives medical examination or treatment by medical personnel other than medical personnel directly connected with the Games must submit to the Games Executive Committee an AYSO Player Participation Release Form signed by the parent/guardian before resuming play.
+Any player who receives medical examination or treatment by medical personnel other than medical personnel directly connected with the Games must submit to the Games Rules Committee an AYSO Player Participation Release Form signed by the parent/guardian before resuming play.
 The player ID card of any player transported from the venue by emergency medical personnel for medical examination or treatment will be held by the Games Executive Committee and returned only upon receipt of the AYSO Player Participation Release Form signed by the parent/guardian.
 This form can be signed by a parent/guardian who is not present at the Games and submitted via e-mail or fax.

 FEES